 The HELOC interest rate is determined by the average daily balance and the prime rate plus the margin designated by the bank or lender.
 Most banks and lenders give borrowers prime rate with zero margin, or even less than prime.
 You’ll often see bank ads that say “prime -1%” or something to that effect.
 This is usually an introductory rate, and will often go up after the first few months.

 If your loan scenario is a bit more high-risk, it could carry a margin of 4% or more, which when combined with the prime rate, can be quite hefty.
 Prime is currently 3.25%, so adding a margin of 4% would make the interest rate 7.25%, which isn’t a very desirable rate.

 After the draw period, the borrower must pay off the principal of the HELOC, along with the interest.
 This period is known as the repayment period.
 Usually the loan balance is broken down into monthly payments, but there could also be a balloon payment because of the way the loan amortizes.
 Also note that some HELOCs don’t have a repayment period, so full payment is due at the end of the draw period.

 Downsides of Home Equity Lines of Credit

-On top of that, HELOCs don’t have periodic interest rate caps like standard adjustable-rate mortgages, just lifetime caps, so the rate can fluctuate as much as the fed allows it to, up to 18% in California (it varies by state).
+Also note that HELOCs don’t have periodic interest rate caps like standard adjustable-rate mortgages, just lifetime caps, so the rate can fluctuate as much as the Fed allows it to, up to 18% in California (it varies by state).

 HELOCs also come with early closure fees of around $300, although they don’t usually carry a prepayment penalty.